Asylum Seekers Bursary

 - currently attend a school, college, community or voluntary group who will provide a reference in support of your application.
 Priority may be given to applicants who have been educated in the local area (Merseyside)

-- submit a complete Asylum Seekers Bursary application form with all relevant documentation by the deadline – 31st May 2018
+- submit a complete Asylum Seekers Bursary application form with all relevant documentation by the deadline – 5pm on 31st May 2019.

 To support your application